aylamar/chizuru-bot/README.md

 Chizuru Bot is a Twitch notification bot that notifies Discord channels on status changes, which *might* have additional features added over time.

-NOTE: Running from source is not recommended.
-Treat running from source as a nightly build where things may or may not work properly.
-Releases *should* be stable and are reccommended to be used instead.

 ## Installation

 1. Download a release and unzip it somewhere on your computer.
 2. Navigate to where you extracted the folder in command prompt or terminal and run `npm i` to install the dependencies.
 3. Navigate to the `src` folder and rename `config.default.json` to `config.json`.
 4. Fill out the `config.json` file.
+5. Run `npm run deploy` to deploy the commands, or `npm run deployGuild` to clear global commands and deploy to a specific guild.
-5. Run `npm run start` to launch the bot.
+6. Run `npm run start` to launch the bot.

 ## Configuration